 Refer to the General Application Instructions, Section II.C.4., for budget regulations and instructions for the Research & Related Budget.
 For all federal agencies or organizations collaborating with federal agencies, budget restrictions apply as are noted in Section II.C.4. of the General Application Instructions.

-In addition, for this award mechanism, direct costs:
+For this award mechanism, direct costs: